Sakaris Stórá: Biography

 Sakaris Stórá was the daily leader of the Faroese film workshop Klippfisk from August 2009 until March 2010.
-The autumn and winter of 2012 he worked as a teacher on Føroya Fólkaháskúli.
+In the autumn and winter of 2012, he worked as a teacher on Føroya Fólkaháskúli.

-His short film Summarnátt ("Summer Night," which he wrote and directed and wrote in 2012) has been shown in the Faroe Islands, in Odense, Hollywood and at the Nordic Film Festival in Lübeck.
+His short film Summarnátt ("Summer Night," which he directed and wrote in 2012) has been shown in the Faroe Islands, in Odense, Hollywood and at the Nordic Film Festival in Lübeck.

 In September 2013 Stórá's short film Vetrarmorgun ("Winter Morning"), had its first showing on the local library in the village of Sandur on the island of Sandoy.
 A few days later the film was shown in the Nordic House in Tórshavn and at the Faroese National Theatre (Tjóðpallur Føroya).
 The film was produced by Ingun í Skrivarastovu.

 In 2014 Vetrarmorgun was invited to the Berlin International Film Festival, which was held from 6 to 16 February 2014.
 Stórá said he had tried to tell a story about being faithful to and accepting oneself.
 The film was made on a small budget and with as few people as possible.
 Vetrarmorgun was nominated in three categories at the Berlin International Film Festival, and on 14 April 2014 the film won The Special Prize of the Generation 14plus International Jury.

 In 2014 grants for filmmaking were part of the Faroese Government Budget for the first time.
 22 applied for a grant and nine received one, with the grants making a total of 485,000 DKK ($).
 Sakaris Stórá received 40,000 DKK ($) for work on a new screenplay.
 Ingun í Skrivarastovu received 45,000 DKK ($) for promotion of Stórá's two short films Summarnátt and Vetrarmorgun.

+In 2025, his sophomore feature The Last Paradise on Earth (Seinasta paradís á jørð) was released.
+The film became the first nominee for the Nordic Council Film Prize from the Faroe Islands.